Jus-Be/orin-ayo/README.md

 It has an internal synth engine (based on [https://github.com/gree/sf2synth.js/](sf2synth.js)) that can play the styles using sound font (sf2) files with WebAudio.

+It has an internal strumable guitar using [https://github.com/surikov/webaudiofont](WebAudioFont).
+It behaves just like RealGuitar does with a guitar hero controller.

-The internal synth and style engines are experimental and require a bit more work to be usable.
+The internal guitar, synth and style engines are experimental and require a bit more work to be usable.